ginomeee/geely/README.md

 **Important:** Make sure to use a known good / reliable USB cable.
 Disconnections are likely even with known good USB cables as they have the tendency to fail from time to time.
 USB cable failure may happen due to extreme conditions inside vehicle (change of temperature, humidity, bending, vibration, etc).

-**Troubleshooting:** In the event HUR app keeps crashes repeatedly, try to fiddle around with the cable, try inserting it in the opposite direction if type-c.
+**Troubleshooting:** In the event HUR app keeps crashing repeatedly, try to fiddle around with the cable, try inserting it in the opposite direction if type-c.
 If it does not work, use a different USB port or cable.
 If possible connect via Android Auto Wirelessly.

 ## 9. Setting up Autokit for carplay
 Not personally tested, wala akong Carlinkit.
 Although others from the GCR group claim this works flawlessly.